microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

 -  **Commands with Parameters**

-   -  All of the above ("commands only" case) except for one difference.
+   -  All of the above ("commands only" case) except for one difference
-   -  This time, we include the parameters in the modelling.
+      - this time, we include the parameters in the modelling.
    -  We make the assumption that the presence of each parameter is independent conditional on the command.
    -  We therefore model the presence of the parameters as independent